andness/learning-truffle/tutorial/part05b-specializing-variable-references.md

 a
 ```

 Will it return 1?
 1.5?
 Or crash?
-We haven't really defined is this
+We haven't really defined if this
 should be legal or not.
 But it seems like this should crash?
 The first
 assign should create the slot for `a` and the second assign should
 reuse the same slot.
 When the interpreter executes this it should